Exact Coordinate Descent for High-Dimensional Regularized Huber Regression: Introduction

 \section{Introduction}

-The field of robust statistics provides estimates that are resistant to outliers or extreme values \cite[e.g.,][]{hampel2011robust,huber2011robust,maronna2019robust}.
+The theory of robust statistics provides estimates that are resistant to outliers or extreme values \cite[e.g.,][]{hampel2011robust,huber2011robust,maronna2019robust}.
 For location estimation, M-estimators generalize the mean by downweighting large deviations.
 In regression, this principle extends to coefficient estimation, producing models that capture the central trend of the response while reducing the influence of atypical observations.
-Robust regression thus naturally generalizes classical linear regression, maintaining the familiar linear framework, while offering greater stability in the presence of outliers.
+Robust regression thus naturally generalizes classical linear regression, maintaining the familiar linear framework while offering greater stability in the presence of outliers.

 Regularized Huber regression naturally bridges between classical linear regression and robust regression by incorporating both sparsity and robustness \cite[e.g.,][]{avella2015robust,loh2024theoretical}.
-Specifically, for $n$ pairs of $\{y_i,X_i\}_{i=1,\ldots,n}$, where $X_i$ is a $p$-dimensional vector of covariates and a response $y_i$, the coefficient vector $\hat{\beta}$ is estimated by minimizing a linear combination of a loss function and an $\ell_1$-penalty:
+Specifically, for $n$ observation pairs $\{y_i, X_i\}_{i=1,\ldots,n}$, where $X_i$ is a $p$-dimensional vector of covariates and $y_i$ is a scalar response, the coefficient vector $\hat{\beta}$ is estimated by minimizing a linear combination of a robust loss function and an elastic net penalty \citep{zou2005regularization}: